avahidi/mesa/README.rst

 By default output is written to the console as a table.
 This can however be changed by specifying `--output=<filename.ext>`, where the extension decides the output format (accepted extensions are: txt, xml, csv and json).

 The filename *stdout* is assumed to mean the standard output and not a file.
-For example, this will dump a JSON file out stdout instead of creating the file stdout.json:
+For example, this will dump JSON to stdout instead of creating the file stdout.json:

 .. code-block:: console